Fatboychummy-CC/Simplify-Shop/README.md

 Sample warn logs:
 ```
-[INFO] Connected to websocket
+[INFO]: Connected to websocket
-[INFO] MOTD: Welcome to Krist!
+[INFO]: MOTD: Welcome to Krist!
 Lemmmy is Yemmel
-[INFO] Subscribed to transactions
+[INFO]: Subscribed to transactions
-[INFO] Redraw
+[INFO]: Redraw
-[WARN] Chest "LolNotAChest" seemingly is not connected to the network!
+[WARN]: Chest "LolNotAChest" seemingly is not connected to the network!
 Skipping it.
 ```

 #### Severe